 SHOULD YOUR STORE WORK WITH A SHOPIFY AGENCY OR EXPERT?

-But that’s where the value of recommendations from the other people in the Shopify community come in.
+But that’s where the value of recommendations from the other people in the Shopify community comes in.

 Take it from Brian.
 He isn’t above working with Shopify experts to get things moving.
 In fact, Brian worked with none other than Kurt Elster, host of the Unofficial Shopify Podcast, to get things set up with Yardbird.